Chunar5354/some_notes/leetcode/problems/NQueens.md

         return res_list
 ```

 This code has a problem.
-In the code aboce where commentd by `Problrm here`.
+In the code aboce where commentd by `Problem here`.

 By using `return` or not, this code will return different result.
 There may be short of elements or extra elements in
 he final result.